 Daily Assignment 1: (In class) Sign up for a twitter account and customize it.
-(If you don't want course materials on your Twitter feed, sign up for a separate account) Post the URL of your Twitter account to your in-class blog.
-Here's Twitter's how-to page.
+(If you don't want course materials on your Twitter feed, sign up for a separate account) Email me your Twitter handle.
+Obviously, I think you should have the Twitter app (free) on your phone.

-Daily Assignment 3: (In class) Come up with a couple of Tweets from your "beat."
-You can promote an event, comment on a situation, promote a blog post you just made, etc. Do you need a hashtag?
-Send them flying from your new account.
+Daily Assignment 3: (In class) Remember our "Uses of Social Media" from Day 2?
+Come up with a couple of Tweets from your "beat" that encompass two of those uses.
+Let's use a common hashtag so we all can see #com497.
+Do you need another hashtag?
+Send them flying from your account.
 Don't forget to use URL shorteners like bit ly and tinyurl.com and Google's shortener and WordPress.com has its own

 Daily Assignment 4 (outside of class):

 Analyze a week's worth of tweets from a journalist or organization on your Twitter list (related to your beat).